 Peter Murphy was born 1959 in Leeds, moved to Liverpool and later Durham.
 Educated at Jacob Kramer College of Art and the University of East London.
 Trained with iconographer Guillem Ramos Poqui in London.
 Peter uses traditional techniques from medieval religious painting, including egg tempera paint and gold leaf.
 He was Vice Chairman of the Society of Tempera Painters and is a member of The British Association of Iconographers

 Saturday 17th November 2018

-Aidan is a member of the Greek Orthodox Church living in Britain, and has been a full-time icon painter and carver for over twenty-five years.
+Aidan Hart, a member of the Greek Orthodox Church living in Britain, has been a full-time icon painter and carver for over twenty-five years.
 He has works in more than twenty countries of the world and in many cathedrals and monasteries.
 His aim, in accordance with the Byzantine icon tradition, is to make liturgical art that manifests the world transfigured in Christ.
-For inspiration Aidan draws in particular on the Byzantine, Russian and Romanesque icon traditions.
-As you will see on his website, Aidan and his growing team of artisans work in a variety of liturgical arts – carving, fresco, mosaic and liturgical furnishings as well as panel icons.
-He also offers consultancy, lectures, teaches and writes.
+Aidan Hart is a Patron of the British Association of Iconographers

 To book hanging space at the BAI Exhibition Icons for Unity 2018 (Members only) please pay below.
 If you want to book space for more than 4 items please contact us at firstname.lastname@example.org After payment you will recieve an application form by email.
 Please make sure you complete this form and return it to the address indicated on the form as soon as possible.